-- Transfer the meat and potato to a deep, 1.7 litre (3 pint) casserole dish and allow to cool a little.
+Transfer the meat and potato to a deep, 1.7 litre casserole dish and allow to cool a little.

-- In a bowl, sift together the gluten-free flour, xanthan gum, salt and gluten-free baking powder, then stir in the shredded suet.
+In a bowl, sift together the gluten-free flour, xanthan gum, gluten-free baking powder and salt, then stir in the shredded suet.

-- Gradually add 6-7 x 15 ml spoons (6-7 tablespoons) of water, mixing with a metal knife until a soft dough forms.
+Gradually add 6-7 tablespoons of water, mixing with a metal knife until a soft dough forms.
 Knead very lightly until smooth.

 Turn out onto a floured surface and roll out large enough to cover your casserole dish.